 A new brochure to whet your appetite

-Making waves with bath maker who know a thing or two about baths.
+Making waves with a bath maker who knows a thing or two about baths.
 No more water-based puns we promise.

-BC Designs has become a well respected design house that offers beautifully crafted products in all areas of the bathroom market.
-Started in 1999 by British designer, Barrie Cutchie, who for over thirty years has been at the forefront of bathroom innovation and design.
+BC Designs has become a well-respected design house that offers beautifully crafted products in all areas of the bathroom market.
+The company was started in 1999 by British designer, Barrie Cutchie, who, for over 30 years, has been at the forefront of bathroom innovation and design.

 For us, it was a very rare enquiry.
-Despite most of our work being website based, it was a project we knew we could handle and do really well.
-So we jumped at the chance to give their existing brochure a refresh, taking their brand from competitor to potential market leader.
-Fever liaised closely with Sally Cutchie, the Sales Co-ordinator and marketing lead, who had a clear vision for the brochure and an eagerness to give the brand a makeover.
+Despite most of our work being website-based, it was a project we knew we could handle and do really well.
+Therefore we jumped at the chance of giving BC Designs’ existing brochure a refresh, taking their brand from competitor to potential market-leader.
+Fever liaised closely with Sally Cutchie, the sales co-ordinator and marketing lead, who had a clear vision for the brochure and an eagerness to give the brand a makeover.

-Having reviewed BC Designs previous brochures, we peeled away some of the aesthetics with the focus purely on product and an up-to-date style.
-We also striped the product descriptions down to the bare essentials—having shoe-horned some content in towards the end of the project—allowing for more space to deliver larger images and punchier copy, allowing the reader to easily navigate through.
-This was supported by a clear, linear typographic hierarchy, using a well-balanced combination of fonts, from light sans-serif to oblique-serif typefaces.
+Having reviewed BC Designs’ previous brochures, we peeled away some of the aesthetics with the focus being purely on the products and an up-to-date style.
+We also stripped the product descriptions down to the bare essentials through shoe-horning some content in towards the end of the project.
+This allowed for more space to deliver larger images and punchier copy, allowing the reader to easily navigate through.
+This was supported by a clear, linear typographic hierarchy, using a well-balanced combination of fonts from Light Sans-Serif to Oblique-Serif typefaces.

-As well as introducing a new range of fonts, we also reconsidered the colour palette. replacing previous heavy use of white and background floral patterns with large helpings of flat dark colour, to better convey a sense of luxury.
-In the end we narrowed it down to 3 main colours; white, slate black and warm grey.
+As well as introducing a new range of fonts, we also reconsidered the colour palette, replacing the previous heavy use of white and background floral patterns with large helpings of flat dark colour to better convey a sense of luxury.
+In the end we narrowed it down to three main colours; white, slate black, and warm grey.

-Six months on and the brochure is now receiving some brilliant feedback and most importantly, has increased sales.
-BC Designs’ knowledge, experience and their warm, personable manner made them a joy to work with and we looked forward to working with them again soon.
+Six months on and the brochure is still receiving some brilliant feedback.
+Most importantly, it has increased sales.
+BC Designs’ knowledge, experience and their warm, personable manner made them a joy to work with, and we look forward to working with them again soon.